nodejs/node/doc/api/string_decoder.md

 * `buffer` {Buffer} A `Buffer` instance.

-Returns a decoded string, ensuring that any partial multibyte characters at the end of the `Buffer` omitted from the returned string and stored in an internal buffer for the next call to `stringDecoder.write()` or `stringDecoder.end()`.
+Returns a decoded string, ensuring that any incomplete multibyte characters at the end of the `Buffer` are omitted from the returned string and stored in an internal buffer for the next call to `stringDecoder.write()` or `stringDecoder.end()`.